JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/humanoid/astral-elf-commander-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/7
+- ttrpg-cli/monster/cr/7
-- monster/size/medium
+- ttrpg-cli/monster/size/medium
-- monster/type/humanoid
+- ttrpg-cli/monster/type/humanoid
 aliases: ["Astral Elf Commander"]
 ---
 # Astral Elf Commander
 *Source: Boo's Astral Menagerie p.
-12*
+12, Light of Xaryxis*

 An astral elf commander leads warriors into battle and usually has one or more spelljamming ships under their command.
 A commander channels the radiant energy of starlight through their weapons, and they can rescue warriors from a perilous situation by using their gods-given power of teleportation.